alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps, **the Result monad is responsible for not calling the later steps if it failed**.
+On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps.
 Short-circuiting here is literal: the remaining functions aren’t executed.

-> **Aside:** So, yes, this example uses a repository (a .NET thing) and doesn't do IO at the boundary.
-That’s deliberate: it’s “real enough” to be motivating, without implying you should replace exceptions everywhere with `Result` and sort of become a long FP tutorial.
-You don't need to throw the baby out with the bathwater if you want to return a Result.
-Having said that, I don't want to publish misleading information, so feedback is always welcomed.
+> **Note:** So yes, this example uses a repository (a `.NET` thing) and doesn’t do `I/O` at the boundary.
+That’s deliberate: it’s “real enough” to be motivating, without implying you should replace `exceptions` everywhere with `Result` (and turn this into a long FP tutorial).
+I don’t want to publish misleading information, so feedback is welcome.

 #### The problem: explicit vs. implicit